 Next, we develop a cohesive theme.
 This message must remain consistent throughout the discovery and pretrial motions phase and into the resolution phase.

 Finally, and perhaps more importantly, attorney and client work together to form a clear definition of a “win.”
-It is amazing how many Glendale business litigation attorneys begin these legal marathons without clearly knowing where the finish line is.
+It is amazing how many Pasadena business litigation attorneys begin these legal marathons without clearly knowing where the finish line is.
 Whatever your definition of success is, that is the one that we normally use.

 How Will the Case Be Resolved?

 A staggering 97 percent of civil cases either settle before trial or are dismissed before trial.
 Dismissals are rare unless the evidence is one-sided and an attorney’s legal arguments are very effective.
 Most judges do not allow these cases to go forward.
-So, most Glendale business litigation attorneys resolve cases through:
+So, most Pasadena business litigation attorneys resolve cases through:

 - Informal Negotiation: Sometimes, the attorneys on each side can forge a mutually acceptable resolution.
 As mentioned earlier, both sides are often interested in an early settlement.
 So, these negotiations often bear fruit.

-- Formal Mediation: Judges strongly urge the use of mediation procedures in Glendale business litigation matters.
+- Formal Mediation: Judges strongly urge the use of mediation procedures in Pasadena business litigation matters.
 A neutral third party, a retired judge or a lawyer unaffiliated with the case, works to facilitate a settlement.
 Formal mediation, even if it is court ordered, often succeeds.

 - Arbitration: Many business contracts stipulate that any disputes will go to arbitration rather than trial.
 An arbiter is much like a judge.
 This person hears the evidence and arguments of counsel, and then makes a decision.
 Sometimes arbitration is binding and sometimes it is not binding.
 Determining the most efficient path through an arbitration procedure requires continual adjustment throughout the case.